joegaffey/derigger/README.md

 # De Rigger

-In progress fashion mandated sim rig builder.
+The fashionable way to build your sim rig.

 Check it out [here](https://derigger.glitch.me/)!

 Change the comma separated values in the text area to modify the rig.

 Each row represents a part:

-Part/model name, x, y, z (scale), x, y, z (position), x, y, z (angle)
+Part, x, y, z (scale), x, y, z (position), x, y, z (angle)

-Add or remove rows as needed.
+Currently available parts:

-Only have an "8040" profile model for now.
+"8040" - 8040 profile
-More can be added if any interest.
+"4040" - 4040 profile

-The profile model is 1mm so scale the z axis to get the appropriate length.
+"c8040" - 8040 angle
-Edit the example text to get started.
+"c4040" - 4040 angle

-Click "Update" to rebuild the 3D model.
+Profile models are 1mm so scale the z axis to get the desired length.